Ubax/a11y-kata/4-pitfalls/4.07-forms/README.md

 <details>
 <summary>Problem 3</summary>

 The `Password` input only displays error message when it is focused.
 Otherwise the only indication of the problem is a red border around the input.
 When user has a color blindness, they may not see the red border.
+[WCAG 1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color)

 </details>
 <details>